Al Harris (cornerback): 2002

-The Philadelphia Eagles selected two cornerbacks in the 2002 NFL draft, including first-round pick (26th overall) Lito Sheppard and second-round pick (59th overall) Sheldon Brown.
+The Philadelphia Eagles selected two cornerbacks in the 2002 NFL draft, including first round pick (26th overall) Lito Sheppard and second round pick (59th overall) Sheldon Brown.
 Head coach Andy Reid retained Harris as the starting nickelback and third cornerback on the depth chart to begin the season, behind returning starters Troy Vincent and Bobby Taylor.

-On September 8, 2002, Harris started in the Eagles' season-opener at the Tennessee Titans in place of Troy Vincent, after he injured his knee during practice.
+On September 8, 2002, Harris started in the Eagles' season opener at the Tennessee Titans in place of Troy Vincent, after he injured his knee during practice.
 Harris set a season-high with six solo tackles as they lost 24–27.
 On October 20, 2002, Harris set a season-high with three pass deflections and had his only interception of the season on a pass by Brad Johnson to wide receiver Keyshawn Johnson as the Eagles defeated the Tampa Bay Buccaneers 10—20.
 He finished the 2002 NFL season with 27 combined tackles (22 solo), 17 pass deflections, and one interception in 16 games and two starts.
 He completed his fifth season without having missed a single regular season game yet and extended his streak of regular season games to 80 games in-a-row.

 Green Bay Packers

 2003

-On February 27, 2003, the Philadelphia Eagles traded Harris and a fourth-round selection (120th overall) in the 2003 NFL draft to the Green Bay Packers in return for their 2003 second-round selection (62nd overall).
+On February 27, 2003, the Philadelphia Eagles traded Harris and a fourth round pick (120th overall) in the 2003 NFL draft to the Green Bay Packers in return for their 2003 second round selection (62nd overall).
 General Manager/Head Coach Mike Sherman had been an assistant coach alongside Eagles' Vice President of Football Operations/Head Coach Andy Reid from 1997–1998 under Mike Holmgren for the Green Bay Packers.
 Entering training camp, it was expected that Harris would takeover as a starting cornerback following the departure of Tyrone Williams.
 Defensive coordinator Ed Donatell began the season with Harris and Mike McKenzie.

 "He can come in and help us pretty quickly.
 I needed to fix the team right away with a player.
 He is very aggressive.
 He has good size and he challenges receivers."